Case Study: 200 houses, South Somerset District Council

 Result

-Having secured the planning officer’s recommendation for approval, the scheme was approved by South Somerset District Council Area West Committee in April 2016.
+Having secured the planning officer’s recommendation for approval, the scheme was approved by South Somerset District Council Area West Committee.
 Seven councillors voted in favour of the proposals and two abstained.

 Case Studies